MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/console.md

 f1.keywords:
   - NOCSH
 ms.localizationpriority: medium
-description: This article describes how to create and apply Microsoft Teams Rooms installation media.
+description: This article describes how to create and apply Microsoft Teams Room for Windows installation media.
 ---

-# Build a Microsoft Teams Rooms image
+# Overview - Microsoft Teams Room for Windows image

 This article describes how to build a Microsoft Teams Rooms image of Teams Rooms.